Kashhan/FoodGuard-AI-/README.md

 Spoiled

-The classification result helps users decide whether food is safe to consume.
+The classification result helps users determine whether food is safe to consume.

 Troubleshooting
 Model Not Loading

-Problem:
+Problem

-Model file cannot be loaded.
+The model file cannot be loaded.

-Solution:
+Solution

-Check if the model file exists in the model directory.
+Ensure the model file exists in the model/ directory.

-Verify the correct model path.
+Verify that the model path is correct.

 Image Not Detected

-Problem:
+Problem

 The system cannot read the input image.

-Solution:
+Solution

-Check if the image path is correct.
+Verify the image path.

 Ensure the image format is supported (JPG, PNG).

 Dependency Errors

-Problem:
+Problem

-Missing Python packages.
+Missing Python libraries.

-Solution:
+Solution

 Install dependencies again:

 pip install -r requirements.txt
 Future Improvements

-The following features can improve the system in future versions:
+The following improvements can enhance the system in future versions:

 Mobile application integration